-Customers desiring to be in the programme must qualify on three dimensions: damage prevention, right-sizing (cube utilisation), and packaging materials (materials content).
-Each dimension will be rated separately, and customers must pass on all three dimensions to be considered eligible for the programme.
+Customers desiring to be in the program must qualify on three dimensions: damage prevention, right-sizing (cube utilization), and packaging materials (materials content).
+Each dimension will be rated separately, and customers must pass on all three dimensions to be considered eligible for the program.

 How do we evaluate this?
 We simulate all the conditions and forces a package will encounter on its journey.
 We perform compression tests, drop tests, vibration and shock tests.
 Our tests meet ISTA- 3A standards, which calibrate to simulate the small package environment.
 Each test is accompanied by a comprehensive report including a detailed analysis of the tests performed and recommendations for improvement.

 2. Right-sizing: This evaluation means that we determine the best configuration for the secondary, outside package.
 We also determine the best pallet load configuration for warehousing and shipping.
 The end result is the best utilization of available space - so customers can ship smaller cartons, or more products in a single carton.